2019 Central Family Business Forecast Shows Central Ohio Family Businesses Bullish on Regional Economy; Expect to Increase Hiring

 The (66.2%) of family businesses surveyed plan to increase hiring in 2019, similar to last year.
 The Conway Center fields the annual forecast to gauge the economic climate - including employment and related challenges - among family businesses in the region.

-"Family businesses continue to build their businesses in Central Ohio, evidenced by the number planning to add jobs in 2017,” said J. Richard Emens, executive director of the Conway Center for Family Business.
-"This continues a very positive trend over the past five years in terms of hiring.”
+"Family businesses continue to grow in Central Ohio, as evidenced by a strong majority expecting to add jobs in 2019," said J. Richard Emens, President of the Conway Center for Family Business.
+"This continues a very positive hiring trend we've seen over the past seven years, with most family businesses indicating they'll hire."

 Finding Qualified Workers, "The Right Fit" Remain Difficult

 Asked about their top hiring challenges, more than half (56.9%) of the survey respondents cited finding qualified workers.
 Finding employees that fit with the company culture (24.6%) is another major challenge.

 One respondent summed it up nicely for many of our family business leaders: "The shortage of workers is industry-wide - causing quality and schedule issues that we have never seen before."

 "For five consecutive years, this has been the biggest challenge for family businesses in Central Ohio," said Jill Hofmans, Conway Center Executive Director and Vice President.
 The Conway Center continues to address this issue through educational programs and by tapping our service provider experts to help family businesses attract, train and retain top talent."

 "Our members use a range of techniques - online job listings, employee referrals, recruiters and internal promotion to source employees.
 The intangible benefits - flex time, work-life balance and a family-like atmosphere of caring for all employees - add value that can't be calculated in a job description."